 What parts of the bridge will get repaired?

-The project will look at three major areas of the bridge – the road surface, the bridge structure and electrical and mechanical systems.
+Repairs will focus on three major areas of the bridge – the road surface, the bridge structure and electrical and mechanical systems.

 Some of the surface repairs will be: